SeanChromech/PicoWSLDevTemplate/README.md

 13. Install the C/C++ extension pack and Remote - WSL from the VS Code Extensions panel in the Aline WSL window.

-14. Enable CMake Tools and reconfigure.
-Select GCC [version] arm-none-eabi installed inside Alpine.
+14. Enable CMake Tools (*Note* You may need to right-click and Enable Workspace) and reconfigure.
+Select GCC[version] arm-none-eabi installed inside Alpine.
 Probably in /usr/bin.

 15. **OPTIONAL** Edit CMakeLists.txt and rename anything with "template" in it to your project name.